auth0/docs/articles/logs/streams/splunk.md

 #### Retrieving the Domain, Token, and Port

   1. Navigate to your Splunk instance.
-You will have received this information via email upon Splunk signup.
 Copy the domain part of the URL, this is your Splunk **Domain**.
+(You may have received this information via email upon Splunk signup as well).
   2. From the system menu select Settings > Data Inputs.
 Select the Add New link under Local Inputs > HTTP Event Collector.
   3. A wizard, that will configure a new token for receiving data over HTTP, is displayed.
 Set a name for this new token and click Next.
 We recommend naming it auth0.
   4. Select a Source type and an Index.
 We will create a new Source type, named auth0, and use main as our Index.
 Click Review.